lexermal/website-weixler-me/blog/K3s/DRAFT-Secure K3s Cluster with Crowdsec.md

-## Secure Rancher with Crowdsec
+## Secure K3s Cluster with Crowdsec
-We assume that Longhorn is installed on that system.
+We assume that Longhorn is installed on that cluster.

 ```
 helm repo add crowdsec https://crowdsecurity.github.io/helm-charts && helm repo update